hello-js/hello-resource-router/README.md

-# koa-restful-router
+# koa-router-with-resources

-`koa-restful-router` is build upon the popular [koa-router](https://github.com/alexmingoia/koa-router/tree/master/) package and extended to include RESTful resource handling (much like Rails' router) which map to standard CRUD operations.
+`koa-router-with-resources` is build upon the popular [koa-router](https://github.com/alexmingoia/koa-router/tree/master/) package and extended to include RESTful resource handling (much like Rails' router) which map to standard CRUD operations.

 ## Installation